 Optimizing tags and headings

 Another essential part of SEO is optimizing your tags like your titles and headings for your target keywords.
-Search engines use these elements to determine what the pages on your site are about, so incorporating keywords is an essential for ranking well in results.
+Search engines use these elements to determine what the pages on your site are about, so incorporating keywords is essential for ranking well in results.

 Include relevant keywords in title and heading tags, and wherever they make sense naturally in the content on your pages.